-Carol Allen is an Education Advisor specialising in ICT and Inclusion, having taught in both mainstream schools and schools for students with severe, profound and multiple learning difficulties.
+Carol Allen is an Education Advisor specializing in Information Technology and Inclusion, having taught in both general education schools and schools for students with severe, profound, and multiple learning difficulties.
 In this powerful guest post, Carol explores the unique challenges that schools are currently facing, and what they can do to help everyone in their community flourish.

-It’s the start of the summer term for most schools; teachers, teaching assistants, parents and carers, children – all those involved in education are exhausted from the daily efforts being made to support students with their education given the huge impact and disruption caused by the pandemic.
+It’s the final quarter for most schools; teachers, teaching assistants, parents and caregivers, students – all those involved in education are exhausted from the daily efforts being made to support students with their education given the huge impact and disruption caused by the pandemic.

-Headteachers warn that the Covid disruption over the past two years means that these children have not had the opportunity to "rehearse the routines, skills and social aspects of learning which they normally develop in key stage 1", says the report, by the company Juniper Education.
+School administrators warn that the Covid disruption over the past two years means that these students have not had the opportunity to "rehearse the routines, skills, and social aspects of learning which they normally develop in key stage 1 (lower elementary)", says the report, by the company Juniper Education.

-A recent article in the TES discussed some research suggesting that Year 3 have been most affected, particularly in their social aspects of learning and specifically, the skill of writing.
+A recent article in the TES discussed some research suggesting that Year 3 (second grade) students have been most affected, particularly in their social aspects of learning and specifically in the skill of writing.

-In particular, the attainment gap has widened for those children with additional needs who will have missed out on specific interventions and support in the crucial early years of formal education.
+In particular, the attainment gap has widened for those students with additional needs who will have missed out on specific interventions and support in the crucial early years of formal education.

 Contemplating this complex educational landscape, and being aware of the need for schools to be able to respond effectively to their own community need and equally the needs of individual students who require additional supports, it becomes clear that solutions and suggestions must be: